theworkingcentre/win7-avoid-viruses/20-downloads.rst

 easy to visit them when you are looking for software.

 Many mirror websites use ads that try to mislead you into clicking links for things you do not want.
-In the section **Install an Ad-blocker** [CHECK] above we saw one example of this.
+In the section ":ref:`20-downloads-adblock`" above we saw one example of this.
 Here is another:

 .. figure:: pix/20-downloads/25-mirrorsites/10-download-cnet.png
    :align: center